Use the AVOXI comprehensive guide designed for all telecom users—from small business owners to enterprise IT managers.

 Q: Can I show my business name instead of just a number?

-A: Yes, through a service called CNAM.
+A: Yes, through a text-based display service called CNAM.

 Q: How do I change my outbound number in the dashboard?